sdz7121211/oryx/README.md

 and/or Computation Layer, respectively.
 Ensure that the `java` command is executable on the command line.

 Note that these are *not* the type of `.jar` file that is run with the `hadoop jar` command.
-These are also not command line utilities, but rather long-running server processes.
+These are also *not* command line programs or shells, but rather long-running server processes.

 ## Setting up CDH